 Box or quad Colorbond® gutters tucked under roof edges perform well on exposed upper floors.
 The contained design doesn’t protrude out, and the durable Zincalume steel and Colorbond® finish absorb resonant noise.

-Overall, Colorbond® steel is the superior choice for keeping gutter sounds at a comfortable minimum.
-The shape options and durable materials make Colorbond® products perform quietly compared to more resonant traditional metal gutters.
-This results in less noise pollution in your home.
+Overall, Colorbond® steel is the superior choice for keeping gutter sounds to a comfortable minimum.
+The shape options and durable materials make Colorbond® products perform quietly compared to more resonant traditional metal gutters, resulting in less noise pollution in your home.

 Longevity and Durability - Which Will Last Longer?